Online Indie Games on Steam are Bleeding Silently: Here’s Why —

-If I went to a non-swing state (comparing to revenge/burnout reviewers that have likely have a biased opinion) and gathered political surveying for only 15 people, would you say that would be accurate enough information to tell who would become the next president?
+If I went to a non-swing state (comparing to revenge/burnout reviewers that likely have a biased opinion [comparably, biased due to being banned from the game]) and gathered political surveying for only 15 people, would you say that would be accurate enough information to tell who would become the next president?

 Recent review numbers (and even overall) represents almost nothing but a figurative number generated by an insufficient quality control pool of numbers to represent any form of accuracy.

 Consider that even Steam promotes moderation, if you’ve read about the recent DotA wave and even publicly within their Steamworks docs.
 While casual moderation has no pains towards AAA games due to the sheer number of reviews that don’t budget (eg, ARK with 181,000 overall and 968 recent), indie games don’t have that “feature”: